 - Under IRS rules, the reimbursement request must be received within sixty days of receipt of the bill or the reimbursement will be considered taxable income and added to the employee's W-2.

 - Fiscal officers should review the monthly bills of university-provided phones to ensure that no personal calls were made.
-Inadvertent or emergency personal calls must be reimbursed to the university at the rate of $.30 per minute plus long distance and roaming charges.
+Inadvertent or emergency personal calls must be reimbursed to the university at the approved rate per minute.

 - Charge to the grant account calls directly related to the grant or project made with the employee's personal wireless phone (see Section III), or

 - Charge a university-provided wireless phone plan (see Section IV) to the grant account provided that only calls directly related to that specific grant (and no personal calls) are allowed.

 - Charges related to alternatives 2 and 3 above must be approved by the Office of Research and Projects.

 - Equipment (e.g., phone instrument) charges cannot be charged to grant accounts.